vaughany/vcms/README.md

 * Look into using gRPC / protocol buffers.
 Unsure if they have any advantage over simple JSON.
 * Send a 'pause', 'restart' or 'force send' from the Receiver.
 * Controls on the Receiver web page to increase / decrease the speed of individual Collector or pause it for a bit / a lot.
+* Ability to monitor the Receiver's 'logs' folder, and the individual Collector command's 'logs' folders, warning of too many / too large files, and delete them.

 Completed to-do's: